deweylab/detonate/rsem-eval/README.md

 1. For the correction term, we use $\lambda_i$ instead of $\lambda'_i$ to make f function canceled out.

+NOTE: Higher RSEM-EVAL scores are better than lower scores.
+This is true despite the fact that the scores are always negative.
+For example, a score of -80000 is better than a score of -200000, since -80000 > -200000.

 The next 7 lines provide statistics that may help users to understand the RSEM-EVAL score better.
 They are: 'Number_of_contigs', the number of contigs contained in the assembly;